ottoykh/CSDI-Walkability/README.md

-# Demo of the Walkability Mapping with CSDI
+# Demo of the Walkability Mapping with CSDI and Leaflet.js